wallarm/product-documentation/docs/latest/about-wallarm-waf/detecting-vulnerabilities.md

 #### Configuration

-The module **Attack rechecker** should be properly configured to work correctly.
+The module **Attack rechecker** is disabled by default.
+It should be enabled and properly configured to work correctly.
 Please learn the **Attack rechecker** configuration options and best practices for these options setup from [this document](../admin-en/attack-rechecker-best-practices.md).

 ### Vulnerability scanner